gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 # Live debugging usage

 1 CPU for guest OS for live debugging is preferable.
 Experimented multi-CPU debugging was added.
-For successful debugging you need set Debug-Event Filters->Break instruction exception to Handle->Not Handle, and Execution->Output inside WinDBG.
+For successful debugging you need set Debug->Event Filters->Break instruction exception to Handle->Not Handle, and Execution->Output inside WinDBG.

 Set breakpoint using "bp" command, press "Run", wait until breakpoint was triggered.
 You can set 0x1000 breakpoints now.
 It is software like breakpoints and they are not limited.
 Also you can use single step command.